 I am in love with the sharing economy.

-Apart from my wonderful company (:P) I can offer my host cooking, carrying heavy things, language exchange, help with internet stuff, philosophical conversations.
+Apart from keeping you company, I can offer my host cooking, carrying heavy things, language exchange, help with internet stuff, philosophical conversations.

 Countries I’ve Visited

 Andorra, Argentina, Australia, Austria, Belgium, Bolivia, Bosnia and Herzegovina, Botswana, Cambodia, Chile, China, Colombia, Croatia, Cuba, Czech Republic, Denmark, Egypt, El Salvador, Estonia, Fiji, Finland, France, Greece, Guatemala, Honduras, India, Israel, Japan, Jordan, Kenya, Laos, Latvia, Lebanon, Lithuania, Luxembourg, Macao, Macedonia, Malaysia, Mexico, Monaco, Morocco, Mozambique, Netherlands, Nicaragua, Norway, Palestine, Panama, Peru, Poland, Portugal, Romania, Russian Federation, San Marino, Serbia, Slovenia, South Africa, South Korea, Spain, Switzerland, Syrian Arab Republic, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, Vatican City State, Viet Nam, Zimbabwe

 Germany, Ireland, Netherlands, Portugal, South Korea